 - Gentle Giant: A very kind and very loyal Super Mutant.

 - Good Thing You Can Heal: He is the only non-DLC NPC that actually regenerates health.

 - One-Man Army: Single-handedly ran the Fiends, who the NCR can barely handle, out of Westside.

 - The Unintelligible: Good luck understanding what he says.
 The NCR soldiers who captured him did a real number on his tongue.

 - Token Non-Human: The only Super Mutant in Westside.

-- Tongue Trauma: NCR soldier cut out his tongue, which has left him with a permanent speech impediment.
+- Tongue Trauma: NCR soldiers cut out his tongue, which has left him with a permanent speech impediment.

-- Black Comedy Rape: He seems to think so, given the rather mocking comments he makes about Jimmy and Pretty Sara's experiences.
+- Black Comedy Rape: He seems to think so, given the rather mocking comments he makes about Jimmy and Pretty Sarah's experiences.

-- Jerkass: He's reasonably polite to the Courier, but runs his apartment complex like a whorehouse and is more worried about lose profits than watching out for his tenants.
+- Jerkass: He's reasonably polite to the Courier, but runs his apartment complex like a whorehouse and is more worried about losing profits than watching out for his tenants.